context-hub/docs/docs/configuration.md

 - **Document**: The primary output unit produced by the generator - a complete, formatted context file to share with LLMs
-- **Source**: Where content is collected from
+- **Source**: Where content is collected from Files, GitHub, Gitlab, URLs, Text, Tree, Composer package MCP or Git diffs
-    - Files,
-    - GitHub,
-    - URLs,
-    - Text,
-    - Tree,
-    - Composer package
-    - or Git diffs
 - **Modifiers**: Transform source content before inclusion - clean up, simplify, or enhance raw content
 - **Imports**: Include and merge configuration from external files to enable modular configuration management